phoneboy/phoneboy.github.io/_posts/2017-11-09-an-updated-word-about-competition-in-the-information-security-industry.md

 You may have noticed that I occasionally delve into the subject of Check Point's competition in my online discourse.
-The main reason I do this is because some of them are saying stuff that flat out isn't true, a gross gross misrepesentation, or advocates a bad approach.
+The main reason I do this is because some of them are saying stuff that flat out isn't true, a gross misrepesentation, or they advocate a poor approach.

 To be clear, I think healthy competition is a good thing.
 It raises all boats, regardless of who you ultimately use.
-Despite our differences in approach, all infosec competition has a common enemy: the malicious actors who attempt to penetrate and disrupt our customers networks.
+Despite our differences in approach, there is a common enemy: the malicious actors who attempt to penetrate and disrupt our customers networks.
 We would do better as an industry to remember that and work better together toward defeating that common enemy.

 Despite that common goal, everyone who works for a security vendor, particularly in a sales or marketing capacity, wants to succeed over